 # Node Election

-There are several types of nodes in the TOP Network consensus network.
+There are several types of nodes in the TOP AI Network consensus network.
 Node registration and sorting are handled through smart contracts (Beacon and Beacon) that are deployed on Beacon and the VRF-FTS algorithm.

 # VRF-FTS Random Sorting and Leader Election